Talent Attraction, Development and Retention

 The Group is aware of the challenges in modern job markets, where digital transformation is accelerated, technology advances at a relentless pace and unemployment rates are very low in several countries.
 To overcome these challenges, we have created an integrated recruitment policy, focusing especially on young talent, opportunities for career development and fair compensation for performance achieved.

 The Group follows a very active policy for the inclusion of people with disabilities, those who are socially vulnerable, migrants and refugees, and to promote the continuous training of employees.

 In 2019, we recruited over 41,000 people externally.

-LinkedIn is a valuable tool for attracting talent and, in fact, having been recorded a substantial increase in the number of candidates recruited through this network and in the number of people following the Group’s page which, at the end of 2018, counted more than 140 thousand followers.
+The professional network LinkedIn is a valuable tool for attracting talent, having been a substantial increase in the number of candidates recruited through that network and in the number of followers of the Group’s page, which at the end of 2019 amounted to more than 183 thousand.

 Other initiatives include:

-- In Colombia, SENA – Servicio Nacional de Aprendizaje (National Training Service), stipulated an allotment of traineeships to help foster skills development and employment opportunities for students.
-In 2018, we welcomed 263 interns within the scope of this programme.
+In Colombia, SENA – Servicio Nacional de Aprendizaje (National Training Service) stipulated an allotment of traineeships to help foster skills development and employment opportunities for students.
+In 2019, and as part of the programme, we welcomed 412 trainees at Ara.